Skip Maine state header navigation

 DISTRIBUTOR CHARGES FOR STORAGE AND DELIVERY OF USDA FOODS

-PFG North-Center will be the distribution company for USDA Foods for the next three years begriming SY 2013.
-The prices will be listed below when they become effective July 1, 2013 and will go through June 30, 2015.
+PFG North-Center will be the distribution company for USDA Foods.
+The prices listed below are effective until June 30, 2015.

 General Information and Resources